What is an add-on CD?

 The financial institution may restrict the total amount of cash that can be deposited or only allow deposits from certain accounts.

 The added deposits will grow at the same fixed interest rate as the original CD deposit.
-With the Federal Reserve’s interest rate hike and expectations that it will continue to raise rates, having a fixed interest rate on savings could be a disadvantage.
+With the possibility the Federal Reserve will continue to raise rates, having a fixed interest rate on savings could be a disadvantage.
 The downside of the fixed rate is that savers are stuck at the initial rate when interest rates rise, Ford-Coates says.

 Check out Bankrate’s CD calculator to see how much could be gained by investing in a CD.